2019–20 National Women's Football Championship (Pakistan)

-The 2019-2020 National Women Football Championship was the 12th season of the National Women Football Championship, the top-tier of women's football in Pakistan.
+The 2019-2020 National Women's Football Championship was the 12th season of the National Women's Football Championship, the top tier of women's football in Pakistan.
 The tournament took place in two phases: qualifying round in November 2019 and final round from 1 to 12 January 2020 in Karachi.

-Pakistan Army were able to defend their title by beating Karachi United 7-1 in the final.
+Defending champions Pakistan Army retained their title by beating Karachi United 7-1 in the final.

 Qualifying round

 The qualifying round with 20 teams was held in November and December 2019 in three cities: Islamabad, Karachi and Lahore.
 The following 8 teams qualified for the final round: